eltiffster/readingDocs/README.md

 Text formatted in code blocks like this are commands to be typed in as is.
 ```
 Code can also be `formatted inline`.
 Often, the code blocks contain commands for Linux/Bash Command Line.
 You can find this in Terminal on a Mac or [Bash on Ubuntu on Windows](https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10) in Windows 10.
 For older Windows operating systems, you can try [Git BASH](https://gitforwindows.org/).
 (For more on the Command Line and what it's for, see this [excellent explanation](https://github.com/szweibel/DHSI-API-workshop/blob/master/command-line/sections/what-is-the-command-line.md) by Jojo Karlin, Jonathan Reeve, Patrick Smyth, Steven Zweibel.
-You can also play around with the Command Line in [DH Box](http://dhbox.org/).)
+You can also play around with the Command Line in [DH Box](http://dhbox.org/).

 How can you tell if some code is meant for the Command Line?
 You might see things like this:
 ```
 #This command installs some software named some_program
 sudo pip install some_program

 #This command clones/downloads a Github repository
 git clone https://github.com/somerepo

 #This command executes code (named some_script.py) written in Python 3
 python3 some_script.py

 #This navigates into a directory named some_dir
 cd some_dir
 ```
-With most code blocks, whoever writes the documentation usually won't specify what language it is.
+With most code blocks, the documentation writer likely won't specify what language it's in.
 Readers are expected to know from the syntax of the commands and this can be confusing for beginners.

 Let's look at an IRL example from the [torch-rnn documentation](https://github.com/jcjohnson/torch-rnn) written by Justin Johnson: